Term Dates 2023

 Should you have any questions later on, you are most welcome to contact either our admissions department on firstname.lastname@example.org or our compliance department on email@example.com.

-Diploma of Art and Creativity (Advanced Diploma level 7)
+Diploma of Art and Creativity (Advanced Diploma) (NZQA level 7: 120 credits)

 If paying by Student Loan, students studying part-time must make two separate loan applications to StudyLink.
 The first one is to pay for the first half of the programme.
 The second one (40 weeks later) is to pay for the second half.
 Please note - this is a condition by StudyLink, not TLC.
 If you enrol part-time with TLC you are enrolling in the full two-year programme.